The Trouble with Cyber Security Training

 Refresh, refresh, refresh

 Finally, cyber security training is often a one-time event rather than an ongoing process.
 This means that staff may receive training at the beginning of their employment but are not regularly reminded of the importance of cyber security or updated on the latest threats and best practices.
-As a result, staff may forget what they learned or become complacent about their role in protecting the organisation’s cyber security.
+As a result, staff may forget what they learned or become complacent about their role in protecting the school’s cyber security.

 Time to book your training